vsitpal/personal-website/exampleSite/content/about/_index.md

 My adventurous brother-in-law is also an officer in the Indian Air Force, an electrical engineer and a parajumper.

-I am a part of a spiritual mission called [Heartfulness](https://heartfulness.org/en/) where there is no religion, just a notion that "*Humanity’s way forward is through the heart*".
+I am a part of a spiritual mission called [Heartfulness (SRCM)](https://heartfulness.org/en/) where there is no religion, just a notion that "*Humanity’s way forward is through the heart*".
 And we meditate.

 I am very fortunate to have my Guide, my Master, whom we lovingly call *Daaji* (Kamlesh D. Patel) supporting and guiding us through all phases of life, both *materialistic and spiritual*, and I consider Him a part of my family. 🙂